gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The first element 'id' is the group name of the OSCORE group or an array of group names for the OSCORE groups for which the specified information applies.
 In particular 'id' MUST refer exclusively to OSCORE groups that are pairwise-only groups.

-* The second element 'pub_key_enc' is CBOR integer indicating the encoding of public keys used in the OSCORE group identified by 'gname'.
-It takes value 1 ("COSE\_Key") from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry {{CWT.Confirmation.Methods}}, so indicating that public keys in the OSCORE group are encoded as COSE Keys {{I-D.ietf-cose-rfc8152bis-struct}}.
-Future specifications may define additional values for this parameter.
+* The second element 'pub_key_enc' is a CBOR integer indicating the encoding of public keys used in the OSCORE group identified by 'gname'.
+It takes value from the "Label" column of the "COSE Header Parameters" Registry {{COSE.Header.Parameters}} (REQ6).
+Acceptable values denote an encoding that explicitly conveys the public key algorithm.
+The same considerations and guidelines for the 'pub_key_enc' element of 'sign_info' (see {{ssec-token-post}}) apply.

 * The third element 'pub_key' is a CBOR byte string, which encodes the Group Manager's Diffie-Hellman public key in its original binary representation made available to other endpoints in the group.
 In particular, the original binary representation complies with the encoding specified by the 'pub_key_enc' parameter.
 Note that the public key internally specifies its public key algorithm, i.e., the ECDH algorithm used in the OSCORE group as pairwise key agreement algorithm.